jeffgbutler/microservice-workshop-kotlin/solution/movie-aggregator-service-rt/README.md

-# Movie Aggregator Service
+# Movie Aggregator Service (Rest Template Based)

-This is the final solution for the aggregate movie service based on OpenFeign.
+This is the final solution for the aggregate movie service based on Spring Rest Template.
 This implementation looks up services through Eureka and uses Hystrix circuit breakers.

 ## Spring Initializer Information
 This app was bootstrapped through the Spring initializer (https://start.spring.io)